 Looking for a cheap DIY SLA printer?
 Here are the 8 cheapest resin (DLP/SLA) 3D printer projects from $20 you can build yourself.
-They don’t cost you a fortune but some time and effort.

 Don’t miss: 20 Best Cheap DIY 3D Printer Kits 2017

 The advantages 3D printers based on SLA technology compared to any FDM printer (like Makerbot, Ultimaker, all the printers with a nozzle basically) are improved resolution and speed.
 The drawbacks are a higher material cost and limited choices of materials you can use in an SLA 3D printer.
 But the resins, now costing up to several hundred bucks per liter, may get more affordable too.
 The original resin for Formlab’s Form-Series comes at an okay 150$ per liter.
 But the Form 1, being one of the more affordable options in our List of the best SLA 3D printers you can buy, is slightly above a price point where you can get a DIY SLA printer ready.

 Of course, you can always buy one of those pre-assembled or ready out-of-the-box SLA printers, but do you mind spending $20 to have some fun with your first 3D printer that uses the same technology?
 That’s the price tag two projects have (because they already had a projector to use.
 If you don’t have one at home, you’ll need to get one and the price goes up accordingly).

 On the BuildYourOwnSLA.com forum, user “mystamo”, shortly Mo, figured out a way to build a very cheap DIY SLA printer with the help of an Arduino Uno Microcontroller, a stepper driver, a DVD drive laser rail and a glass vat, all of which he either got for cheap on eBay or in a local store.
 Some wire and perf board were laying around at Mo’s home, but again each item is only a few dollars.